 Using an onboard real-time clock, the SHOUT ns can be configured to send daily call-out reports at specified UTC times.
-These call-out reports are in addition to tracking reports sent at a pre-defined tracking interval and they are indistinguishable from each other.
-Call-outs can be used as a heartbeat to determine if the device is still operational (see Section 6.2.4 Call Out).
+These call-out reports are in addition to tracking reports sent at a predefined tracking interval and they are indistinguishable from each other.
+Call-outs can be used as a heartbeat to determine if the device is still operational (see section 5.2.4 Call Out).

-In addition, using the onboard real-time clock, the SHOUT ns can be configured for a power-up delay.
-A power-up delay is set for a specific UTC time and date up to 45 days in the future.
-When a delay is set and tracking is started, the device will remain in its low-power sleep mode until the configured date and time upon which the device will power on automatically and enter the start-up mode.
-This is useful for conserving battery power while the tracker is in transit to a destination (see Section 6.2.2.3 Additional Setup Parameters).
+In addition, using the onboard real-time clock, the SHOUT ns can be configured for a turn-on delay.
+A turn-on delay is set for a specific UTC time and date up to 45 days in the future.
+When a delay is set and tracking is started, the device remains in its low-power sleep mode until the configured date and time upon which the device will turn on automatically and enter the start-up mode.
+This is useful for conserving battery power while the tracker is in transit to a destination (see section 5.2.2.3 Additional Setup Parameters).

-5.4 Geofencing
+4.4 GEOFENCING

 The SHOUT ns can utilize location information from its GPS receiver to determine whether it has entered or exited the bounds of preconfigured geofences.
-A geofence is a set of connected latitude and longitude coordinates that defines a region or zone of interest (see Section 6.2.3 Geofencing).
+A geofence is a set of connected latitude and longitude coordinates that defines a region or zone of interest (see section 5.2.3 Geofencing).
 A geofence is defined by a minimum of 3 coordinates and a maximum of 50.
-Multiple geofences can be configured, each with a unique set of tracking parameters that will cause the SHOUT ns to change its tracking behavior while in a specific geofence.
+Multiple geofences can be configured, each with a unique set of tracking parameters that cause the SHOUT ns to change its tracking behavior while in a specific geofence.
 Each geofence can also be configured to send a report upon entering and exiting the defined geofence region.
 In addition, geofences can be configured to turn off the Iridium modem for regions that require radio silence.